 Consumers Energy is hosting a session for communities to pitch ideas that will help put their community on the map.
 We are seeking innovative ideas that will help energize your town and create momentum that builds a stronger sense of community.
 If your submitted idea is selected you will be invited to present your idea to a panel of judges during the Wednesday morning session.
 The top three presentations will be awarded one of three Consumers Energy Foundation grants: $25,000 for first, $15,000 for second and $10,000 for third.

 Qualifications for Submissions

-- Representatives of rural municipalities with a population of approximately 10,000
+- Representatives of rural municipalities with a population of approximately 10,000 or less

 - Representatives of the municipality could be local government, non-profit (501c3), chamber of commerce or similar group